All Products

 Note

-You can configure both free and custom certificates for the same site.
+You can configure both free and custom certificates for the same website.
 All certificates form a certificate pool.
-When a POP receives a client request, it automatically selects the optimal certificate from the pool to return to the client.
+When a point of presence (POP) receives a client request, it automatically selects the optimal certificate from the pool and returns it to the client.

 Note